Pride

 The inciting incident occurs at 15 minutes when LGSM successfully raises their first bucket of money for the miners.
 The group now has funds but no miners' community will accept their donation due to prejudice, forcing them to find a creative solution..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to LGSM actively chooses to travel to Wales to meet the miners in person.
+This shows the protagonist's commitment to LGSM actively chooses to travel to Wales to meet the miners in person.
 They cross into unfamiliar territory, leaving the safety of London to face potential hostility in the Welsh mining village., moving from reaction to action.

 The Collapse moment at 88 minutes (74% through) represents the emotional nadir.
 Here, The miners' strike ends in defeat.
 The pits will close, the village faces economic devastation, and Mark Ashton reveals he is dying of AIDS.
 The literal "whiff of death" arrives as their charismatic leader faces mortality and their cause has failed., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.